sushantkapare-dev/AWS_Devops_Zero_to_Hero/Ansible/Q set.md

     - You can also create custom Ansible modules to perform specialized tasks that are not covered by the built-in modules.
 Custom modules provide flexibility in automation.

 ## what is host-key checking in ansible?
-Host key checking in Ansible is a security feature that ensures the authenticity of the remote hosts before connecting to them via SSH.
-When Ansible connects to a remote host for the first time, it exchanges host keys to establish a secure and encrypted communication channel.
-Host keys are unique identifiers for each host, and they are used to verify that you are connecting to the correct remote server and not to a potentially malicious one.
+Host key checking in Ansible is a security measure that ensures the authenticity of the remote server before establishing an SSH connection.
+When Ansible connects to a target host, it checks the host key fingerprint against the recorded fingerprint in the known_hosts file.
+If the fingerprints do not match, Ansible will raise a warning or error, preventing a potential man-in-the-middle attack.

-Host key checking works as follows:

-1. When Ansible attempts to establish an SSH connection to a remote host, it checks whether it has seen the host's key before.
-If it's the first time connecting to the host, Ansible will not have the host key stored.

-2. Ansible will prompt you to confirm the authenticity of the remote host by displaying the host's fingerprint and asking for your confirmation.
-This is an important security step to prevent man-in-the-middle attacks.

-3. If you confirm the host's authenticity (usually by typing "yes"), Ansible will store the host key in its known_hosts file for subsequent connections.

-4. For future connections to the same host, Ansible will compare the stored host key with the one presented by the remote host.
-If they match, the connection proceeds.
-If they don't match or if the host key has changed (which could indicate a security issue), Ansible will raise a warning or error, depending on your configuration.
+Host key checking is essential for verifying the integrity of the communication channel and ensuring that the playbook or task is executed on the intended server.
+It helps protect against scenarios where an attacker attempts to intercept or manipulate the connection between the Ansible control node and the target host.

+In some cases, such as when dynamically provisioning or changing hosts frequently, users may disable host key checking to avoid interruptions.
+However, this practice should be approached with caution, as it weakens the security posture of the Ansible setup.
+It is generally recommended to keep host key checking enabled in production environments to maintain the integrity and security of Ansible connections.
+Users can configure Ansible to automatically accept new host keys or manually update known_hosts when legitimate changes occur.

 ## How to install perticuler package using ansible?
 You can install a particular package using Ansible by using the `ansible.builtin.package` module (or simply `package` in Ansible 2.10 and later).
 This module allows you to specify the package name and the desired state of the package (e.g., "present" for installation or "absent" for removal) on the target system.
 Here's an example of how to use it in an Ansible playbook: